 If your video contains regular on-screen text or you simply want to offer your customers a more comfortable viewing experience, you should consider voice over.

 Planet Languages has built an extensive pool of voice talent in 80 different languages.
-We will work with you to cast the most suitable foreign language voices guided by the style, level of formality, and the type of voice you have selected in your video.
+We will work with you to cast the most suitable voice artists in each language or locale guided by the style, level of formality, and the type of voice you have selected in your original video.

 Trust us to take the complexity out of localizing your video content.